U-Flow: A U-shaped Normalizing Flow for Anomaly Detection with Unsupervised Threshold: Related work

+By using an encoder-decoder architecture such as in~\cite{yang2020dfr}, or a teacher-student scheme like~\cite{yamada2022reconstructed-rstpm}, and training the network with only anomaly-free images, the network is supposed to reconstruct normal images accurately but fail to reconstruct anomalies, as it has never seen them during training.
+This sweet spot when only normal structures can be generated is usually difficult to obtain, and methods tend to generate either bad-quality reconstructions or show a too-good generalization power, causing the anomalies to be well reconstructed too.
+The basic approach using the reconstruction error as an anomaly score is presented in~\cite{zhou2017anomaly}.
+Following the same idea, the authors in~\cite{bergmann2018improving} improve the detection by measuring the reconstruction error with the Structural Similarity index (SSIM), and in~\cite{gong2019memorizing} the authors limit the reconstruction power by utilizing memory modules in the latent space.

-Reconstruction-based methods ground anomaly detection in the analysis of the reconstruction error.
-By using an encoder-decoder architecture such as~\cite{yang2020dfr}, or a teacher-student scheme like~\cite{yamada2022reconstructed-rstpm}, and training the network with only anomaly-free images, the network is supposed to accurately reconstruct normal images, but fail to reconstruct anomalies, as it has never seen them.
-Learning from one-class data leaves some uncertainty on how the network will behave for anomalous data.
-To overcome this potential issue, some works manage to convert the problem into a self-supervised one, by creating some proxy task.
-For example in~\cite{li2021cutpaste}, authors obtain a representation of the images by randomly cutting and pasting regions over anomaly-free images to synthetically generate anomalies.
+Learning from one-class data leaves some uncertainty on how the method will behave when facing anomalous data.
+To overcome this potential issue, some works manage to cast the problem into a self-supervised one by creating proxy tasks.
+For example, in~\cite{li2021cutpaste}, the authors obtain a representation of the images by randomly cutting and pasting regions over anomaly-free images to generate anomalies synthetically.